Toulouse Cathedral: 17th and 18th century

 On the night of 9–10 December 1609 a fire destroyed the temporary wooden roof of the choir and the furniture of the choir.
 The emotions caused by the fire inspired a fund-raising campaign from the public and local government to complete the cathedral.
 Pierre Levelville was the master builder of the new work.
 He added height to buttresses and put in place flying arches to support the higher walls and vaults.
-He completed he construction of the m midlevel triforuim, and raised the vaults and walls of the choir to twenty-eight meters.
+He completed he construction of the midlevel triforuim, and raised the vaults and walls of the choir to twenty-eight meters.
 This was less than the grand church planned by Bertrand de l'Isle, but the new exterior walls gave it the impression of greater height.
 He installed large windows in the upper choir, and decorated the walls and windows with Flamboyant tracery.
 The vaulting finally completed in 1611.

 In the following years, the choir was extensively redecorated, with two new organs, choir stalls, and elaborate carved stone choir screens in the nave and choir.
 The new high altar of the choir, with its elaborate baroque sculpture by Gervais Drouet was installed between 1667 and 1670 The chapels around the choir were also redecorated in the last part of the 17th century with marble retables and paintings.
-Des clôtures de chœur en fer forgé sont commandées en 1764.
 The elaborate wrought iron choir screens of the choir were commissioned in 1764.
 The intent was to make the interior decoration more dramatic and appealing, in contrast with the austere interiors of Protestant churches.